curvegrid/go-ethereum-wiki/Contracts-and-Transactions.md

 This contract offers a unary method: called with a positive integer `a`, it returns `a * 7`.
 Note that this document is not about writing interesting contracts or about the features of solidity.

-For more information on contract language, go through [solidity tutorial], browse the contracts in our [dapp-bin], read up about [Dapp development], see solidity and dapp resources.
+For more information on contract language, go through [solidity tutorial](https://github.com/ethereum/wiki/wiki/Solidity-Tutorial), browse the contracts in our [dapp-bin](https://github.com/ethereum/dapp-bin/wiki), see other solidity and dapp resources.

 You are ready to compile solidity code in the `geth` JS console using [`eth.compile.solidity`](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethcompilesolidity):